 12/19/2017: Performance page posted

 02/23/2018: Field Test Part III posted

 06/29/2018: Video Features & Analysis

 10/16/2018: Image Quality Comparison and Print Quality posted

 Panasonic G9 Overview

 Panasonic has no shortage of experience in the digital camera business.
-It's been 16 years now since the company first kicked off its Lumix camera line with the simultaneously-launched LC5 and F7 compact cameras in late 2001, and close to a decade since the late-2008 launch of its first mirrorless model, the Micro Four Thirds-format Lumix G1.
+It's been 17 years now since the company first kicked off its Lumix camera line with the simultaneously-launched LC5 and F7 compact cameras in late 2001, and about a decade since the late-2008 launch of its first mirrorless model, the Micro Four Thirds-format Lumix G1.
 Now, the company brings that experience to bear with perhaps its most exciting camera yet, the Lumix G9, offering much of what impressed us in the more video-oriented GH5 while handily outperforming that camera in the still imaging department, and in a smaller, less expensive body, to boot.